skawo/ZeldaMessagePreview/README.md

 A library for rendering previews of Zelda OoT textboxes.
 Most of OoT's messages should be rendered 1:1 to how they appear in the game, with the exception of messages using a <Background> tag (0x15).

+Supports custom fonts as exported from <a href="https://github.com/z64me/z64font">z64font</a>.
+Simply put both files exported from the program in the same directory as the dll - named ''font.font_static'' and ''font.width_table''
+for them to be used for the preview.

 <b>Usage</b>
 ```csharp